jemadux/dotfiles/README.md

 https://gitlab.com/linuxdabbler/dotfiles .
 I have modified to working only with sudo command

+# compile emacs
+Comastas Smaragdakis gave me his compile flags for his emacs on his fedora and I thought good idea to port it on my debian-based system

 # Hakuneko config
 because I am reading manga of one piece I have set to download from specific site and I importing them to calibre .